As of March 25, 2020, all Hays County parks are closed until further notice

 Jacob’s Well Natural Area is NOT allowing swimming at this time.
 We are currently in an annual period of aquatic restoration which lasts from October 1st – April 30th of each year.
 The cool clear water here makes Jacob’s Well a unique swimming destination in the Texas summer heat.
-However, the large amount of visitors we receive during these months can be very disruptive to the wildlife that call this area home.
+However, the large amount of visitors we receive during these months can be very disruptive to the wildlife that calls this area home.
 This is especially true of the aquatic wildlife of Cypress Creek.
 Therefore we dedicate the chilly fall, winter, and spring months to habitat restoration.
 During this period, public swimming access is prohibited but we encourage visitors to come take a peaceful hike and observe the large variety of wildlife that is visible at this time!

 There is no fee or reservation needed to enter the natural area.
 A fee is only required if you are swimming in Jacob’s Well (by reservation only) during the summer.
 Parking and hiking are always free.
 During peak hours over the summer the parking lot may reach capacity, at that time we will begin to turn away all visitors without reservations until there is more space available.
 You may call the park ahead of time to check on the status of the parking lot.